arjunaacharry/arjunaacharry/README.md

 <h1>Hi, I'm Arjun A Acharry</h1>
-<hr></hr>

-<h4> I am a student trying to earn knowledge from all the sources.
-Currently I'm doing graduation in Computer Application from Kristu Jyoti College of Management and Technology.
+<h3><p>I am a student trying to earn knowledge from all the sources.
+Currently I'm doing graduation in Computer Application from Kristu Jyoti College of Management and Technology.<p>

-  I like to Express My Creativity Through Designing</h4>
+  <P>I like to Express My Creativity Through Designing</h3></P>

 <h3>Graphic Designing & UI Designing<h3>